A proven process for use across industries

 How is fluorination performed?

 First items are sealed in a vacuum autoclave.
 Then, under tightly controlled conditions, they are heated to 70 deg C and exposed to both measured amounts of elemental fluorine gas and nitrogen at around 1/3 atmospheric pressure.

 How long does the treatment last?

 The fluorinated layer is a chemical conversion of the existing surface and is atomically bonded to it.
 As such the treatment is permanent and cannot be readily removed or become unbound with time.

-How is a container checked for fluorination and what quality control is in place?
+How is a component checked for fluorination and what quality control is in place?

 A test piece is put into every treatment and its status is checked using FT-IR infra-red photo spectroscopy.